-The Next Generation of Pet Companions: Robotics Revolution - YaNoticias
+The Next Generation of Pet Companions: Robotics Revolution - YANoticias

 Market Trends & Pricing Insights

 The market for robotic companions is witnessing robust growth as technology integration in daily life becomes increasingly seamless.
-With price points varying, the Sony Aibo prices around thousands of dollars, reflecting its sophisticated technology.
-Lovot is similarly positioned as a premium product, emphasizing its emotional connection capabilities.
+With price points varying, the Sony Aibo prices around thousands of pounds, reflecting its sophisticated technology.
+Lovot is similarly positioned as a premium product, emphasising its emotional connection capabilities.

 Use Cases for AI-Driven Pets